News

 Good Vibrations (Made famous by The Beach Boys)

 This 60s rock and pop classic has a key signature of one flat (Bb) but also has some sharps and natural signs to cope with.
-The right hand plays two notes at once some of the time, which is another useful skill to practice.
+In some parts of the song, the right hand plays two notes at once some of the time, which is another useful skill to practice.

 17. Desire